YiyunLei/Yiyun-Lei/README.md

 <h3>💻 About Me </h3>

-- 🎓 &nbsp; Pursuing Master of Data Science from University of Maryland
+- 🎓 &nbsp; Pursuing M.S. in Data Science from University of Maryland

 - 🤔 &nbsp; Exploring new technologies in software engineering ( Web development )